francislxw/cv/README.md

 6.)
 Notify committer with job results by email and slack channel.

+**II.
+Migrate micro-services from Separated Dockers to Kubernetes cluster with HA of master nodes and monitor system**

+Migrate micro-services implemented in project IV from separated Dockers to k8s, implement DevOps platform with Jenkins, k8s and artifactory server, and make it much easier to maintain these services.

+•	Role: PI　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　Time: May 2019-June 2020

+•	Main CICD process/pipeline stages

+EngOps member push commits to github, Jenkins feels this with webbook, call k8s api to create Jenkins worker pod, which will run pipeline stages:

+sync source code, compile solutions, harmony scan, create docker image, push to artifactory, deploy it to stage branch, deploy it to production branch.

+•	Major functions:

+1.)
+Set up Kubernetes cluster platform with Kubeadm method (2 masters + 3 nodes).

+2.)
+Implement HA for masters nodes by Keepalived and Nginx tools.

+3.)
+Set up monitor system by Prometheus, Grafana and Alertmaner tools.

+4.)
+Set up Kibana dashboard with EFK tools to monitor logs.

+5.)
+Notify committer with job results by email and slack channel.

+**III.
+Automation CI-CD Build Process for Autodesk major Desktop Products**

+Migrate the CI-CD experience from Vault product to all other major products, use Jenkins pipeline to implement automation build process, and crate a unified dashboard for all departments usage.

+•	Role: PI                                                          Time: June 2016-May 2019

+•	Main Pipeline stages

+Initialize build, sync-source, update 3P, compile solutions, Digital Sign binaries, Create masters, Digital sign installers, UPI Register, Harmony Scan, Post Symbols, Post masters, post-build tasks.

+•	Major functions:

+1.)
+Automatically error checking from build logs.

+2.)
+Notify respective committers timely & correctly, especially for the error ones.

+3.)
+Implement a dashboard to monitor build status of above listed products.

+4.)
+Branch build scheduler for SWD team, to validate their code changes from their own branches

+5.)
+Builds will trigger automatically in Jenkinks by services timely.

+6.)
+Everyone (DEV/QA teams) can monitor builds (Optmize/Debug/Core) status from the unified dashboard.

+7.)
+Each test image with be created with clean master/binaries dynamically to run test cases by service automatically.

+8.)
+Validation result of new builds will be shown on the dashboard, including new failed test cases number/rate.

+9.)
+Post masters/binaries to different sites globally for QA validate & DEV debug usage.

+10.)
+QA team cross-validate new failures, reports to DEV team to fix bug.

+11.)
+DEV team provide fix, validate the new code change with CI build, then put it into respective DEV branch, follow CCB merge etc. process to Release branch.

+12.)
+Also send build results to the slack channel for team member’s review.

+•	Techniques

+o	SCM: Git, Jenkins, Artifactory, groovy, HashiCorp Vault, Ansible

+o	Infrastructure as Code (IaC), AWS

+o	Docker + Ansible to control all ECS machines + set up build environment (software version control)

+o	React +Node.js front-end programming

+o	Ruby-smal + OKTA (SAML2) to implement the administrator user identity confirmation

+o	Implement AWS interfaces by python aws sdk boto3.

+o	Implement Azure interfaces with azure vm image builder service.

+•	Setup CI-CD pipeline for most major products like:

+Inventor, Vault, Civil3D, Factory Design Unities, ETO, Process Analysis etc.

+**IV.
+Implement micro services based on CI-CD automatic deployment for company products build process**

+In implementing the automatic CI-CD build/release for the major desktop products in above project III, we wrote more than 10 micro services and implemented the automatic deployment by ci-cd.

+•	Role: PI                                                          Time: Mar 2015-June 2018

+•	Main Pipeline stages

+SCM checkout, Build docker container, Test new code, Harmony Scan, Upload updated docker container and Deploy new services

+•	CI-CD agile process:

+1.)
+We implemented new functions on Dev self’s branch

+2.)
+Ensure it passed UT on our local machines, then submitted it to our own branch, and performed the test builds.

+3.)
+When the test build was clean, merged to the stage branch, Jenkins would automatically trigger a ci-cd build to run above pipeline stages once it noticed a new commit.

+4.)
+We periodically merged the code from the Stage branch to Master branch, Jenkinsfile would run upload updated containers and deploy new services two stages if it’s from Master branch.

+•	Implement more than 10 microservices

+o	ci-services

+o	testcase.manage.service

+o	tcdb.services

+o	access.service

+o	etc.

+•	Main technologies

+o	git, Jenkins, artifact, ruby, rails, sqlite3, redis,aws-sdk, harmony etc.

+o	Infrastructure code (IAC), AWS, Docker,Dockerfile

+•	Security of microservices:

+symmetric encryption and asymmetric encryption

+V. Pull Request CI/CD System from P4 to Git
+In order to share/open source code, new director decides to switch the SCM tool from Perforce to GitHub, we research and design a new Pull Request CI system (PR CI/CD System) which works with Github server.
+It has the ability of tracing any PR opened by the customer, auto-trigger CI builds on Jenkins Server, get builds status and show them on the developed dashboard, this dashboard also shows commits information included in the Pull Request.
+•	Role: PI                                                          Time: June 2013-Mar 2015
+•	Responsibilities
+1.)
+Research the existed Gate CheckIn CI system based on Github server from internet, learn about their Pros and Cons, and then identify one open-source tool as the base.
+2.)
+Dig out the difference compared to what we expected in PR CI system.
+3.)
+Propose solutions (PR hook of Github server), develop a POST event web service to parse JSON data of PR hook, get necessary commit data information.
+4.)
+Implement the function: Collector auto-triggers CI builds on Jenkins, and traces the CI build status.
+5.)
+Develop a dashboard to show CI build status, Pull Request, committer, branch etc. information.
+6.)
+Implement Email notification function with a very nice format, which includes last CI build status (Pass, Failed), commit ID, dashboard URL, and Jenkins Job log URL.
+7.)
+Output log with standard format by implementing a logging function.
+8.)
+Set up three Linux servers for configuring above Collector, Coordinate Servers, and develop Java functions with Maven on these three Linux servers.
+•	Achievement
+This system implements the new CI build process from P4 to Github, which will help to migrate the same process to other major products build in near future.

 ## Detailed Working Experiences (<= 5 years)

 **Two generations of Automation Build Process for Autodesk major desktop products**